John of Lancaster, Duke of Bedford: Campaigns in France

 Bedford had been Governor in Normandy between 1422 and 1432, where the University of Caen was founded under his auspices.
 He was an important commissioner of illuminated manuscripts, both from Paris (from the "Bedford Master" and his workshop) and England.
-The three most important surviving manuscripts of his are the Bedford Hours (British Library Add MS 18850) and the Salisbury Breviary (Paris BnF Ms Lat.
-17294), both made in Paris, and the Bedford Psalter and Hours of about 1420–23, which is English (British Library Add MS 42131).
-All are lavishly decorated and are good examples of the style of the period.
+The three most important surviving manuscripts of his are the Bedford Hours, the Salisbury Breviary, both made in Paris, and the Bedford Psalter and Hours of about 1420–23, which is English.